ChievLyeng/code404_Lyeng_weatherProject/README.md

 * Installed npm module.

 # Backlog
-* The css styling is not yet reliable there are some mistakes.
 * This app is using geolocation api to fetch the current location and the api only get 1500 call perday.If the api is not working app can only display the weather info of Phnom Penh city.
 So it not yet reliable.

+# Reflection
+ * During this weather project I do not follow the youtue tutorial anymore.
+I only learned to do the project with course that recommended by school and doing research on the internet.

+# What I've learned
+  * I have learned how to fetch api in React .
+  * I am be able to fetch data from open weather api.
+  * I also learned to fetch the current location from geolocation api and pass it to the open weather api for displaying the current location weather.
+  * I learned to handle when error fetching data from api by using try and catch.

 # Other
-* Weather Icon : Use the icon from Meteo Icon website that I got share by tourleng from AnB prime team.
-Bunthai,kimhouy and rozeth from my team also use these icons too.
+* Weather Icon : Use the icon from Meteo Icon website that I got share by Tourleng from AnB prime team.
+  Bunthai,Kimhouy and Rozeth from my team also use these icons too.
 * Fetching Api method I learned from the react lesson that recommended on the udemy.
-* Using api to get the current geolocation I know it form the researched on the internet.
+* Using api to get the current geolocation I know it from doing researched on the internet.